Phalcode/gamevault-docs/docs/server-docs/admin-user.md

 sidebar_position: 6
 ---

-# Admin User Configuration
+# User Management

-This documentation provides instructions on how to configure the initial admin user for the Crackpipe server using Docker environment variables.
-The initial admin user has permissions to administrate the server including all privileges.
+This documentation provides instructions on user management for the Crackpipe server.
+User management involves configuring the initial admin user, enabling/disabling user registration, managing user activation, and assigning roles.
+These features are crucial for controlling user access, maintaining security, and administering the server effectively.

-## Initial Admin User Configuration
+## Admin User

+### Initial Setup

-To configure the admin user for the Crackpipe you need to set the `SERVER_ADMIN_USERNAME` environment variable to the desired username for the admin user.
+To configure the initial admin user for the Crackpipe server, you can utilize Docker environment variables.
+By setting the `SERVER_ADMIN_USERNAME` environment variable to the desired username for the admin user and afterwards registering that user, you can establish the initial admin user account.

 For example: